dkubeio/dkubex-examples/rag/ingestion/README.md

 ```

 > [!NOTE]
-> Make sure that `ingest.yaml` file and data-corpus directory are inside `/home/data/` directory.
+> Make sure that [ingest.yaml](./ingest.yaml) file and data-corpus directory are inside `/home/data/` directory on your DKubeX workspace.

 ## Tracking the Dataset
 This command will list the dataset the user have ingested.